emk/heroku-buildpack-rust/README.md

 heroku buildpacks:set https://github.com/emk/heroku-buildpack-rust.git
 ```

-You will also need to create a `Profile` pointing to the release version of
+You will also need to create a `Procfile` pointing to the release version of
 your application:

 ```Procfile